-If you’re confused about your financial records, you might need an accountant.
-Here are just a few ways a financial professional can help your small business.
+If you’re confused about your financial records, need help filing your business tax return, or have general questions about your business’s financial health, you might need an accountant.
+Here are just a few things a financial professional can do for your small business.

 Passing some accounting tasks onto an accountant allows you to focus on business operations.
 Delegate financial duties so you can devote more time to improving your day-to-day processes.

 You are not a financial expert.
 But, understanding your books is a crucial part of running your business.
 An accountant can help you understand complicated information, analyze statements, and project growth.